SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

    - Switching of instruments (Normal, Investigation, Attack)

 Assassin's Creed Series
 The NPC interaction system in the Assassin's Creed series was a very special source for the development of the AI ​​in my game.
 The way the NPC characters in this game communicate with each other and how they interact with the player was a big inspiration for me.
 For example, the way the guards converse with each other, exchange information with each other, and converse with the player is a feature I would like to include in the AI ​​system of my game.
-I am currently working on adding this feature to the game "Project Ebonkeep".(Postmortem: AI action planning on Assassin’s Creed Odyssey and Immortals Fenyx Rising, s.d.)
+I am currently working on adding this feature to the game "Ebonkeep".(Postmortem: AI action planning on Assassin’s Creed Odyssey and Immortals Fenyx Rising, s.d.)

    The features that I am implementing from the Assassin's Creed series are: